 Ah, yes: the Wizard of Oz factor.
 It’s often been said that one can’t go more than 48 hours without somehow running into a Wizard of Oz reference, be it the many permutations of “I’ve a feeling we’re not in Kansas anymore” or “Lions and tigers and bears!
 Oh, my!” or a complaint that a boss is “the Wicked Witch of the West.”

 Stone acknowledges that The Wizard of Oz — which he calls “our national fairy tale” — helps with Wicked’s success.
 “But that’s in America,” he quickly adds.
 “In England and Australia, they know the movie, but not the way we do.
 In other countries, like Germany and Japan, they don’t know The Wizard of Oz at all.
 Winnie even had to add a few explanatory lines for those productions.
 And yet, German and Japanese audiences are also interested in these characters without knowing their backstories.
-The fact that it’s been in Japan since 2007 tells us that this isn’t just The Wizard of Oz carrying us.
+The fact that it played in Japan for years tells us that this isn’t just The Wizard of Oz carrying us.
 Yes, it helped tremendously in America to be able to say, ‘It’s the story of the Wicked Witch of the West before she became the Wicked Witch of the West,’ but we weren’t able to use that in most of those other places.
 When Annie Lennox and her daughter came to see the show, she said that knowing The Wizard of Oz might even blind you to some of the darker things that the show is saying.”

 That wasn’t all that Lennox had to say.
 Recalls Stone, “She also said, ‘You really went after the politicians, didn’t you?’”